 Biden pulling ‘accounting scam’ to fund Ukraine – Republican rep

 US President Joe Biden is “pulling an accounting scam to send more money to Ukraine,” Republican Representative Marjorie Taylor Greene claimed on Tuesday.
-One day earlier, US officials said that the next aid package for Kiev would be financed from a $6.2 billion windfall discovered in May.
+One day earlier, US officials said that the next aid package for Kiev would be financed from a $6.2 billion windfall discovered months previously.

 The Pentagon announced in May that its accountants had overvalued previous arms shipments to Kiev to the tune of $6.2 billion, and that this money could “go back into the pot” and be used to finance future weapons transfers from US stockpiles.
 Crucially for the Biden administration, this “error” was discovered before the last tranche of military and economic aid money authorized by Congress for Ukraine – worth $48 billion – ran out this month.